perez987/Intel-AX210-wifi6-on-macOS-Sonoma/README.md

 ### Performance

-The Intel wifi card has similar performance to the Fenvi with Broadcom.
-As for the 2 ways to install it, they also have similar performance although `AirportItlwm.kext` gives a better score.
+The Intel wifi card has performance not so different from the Fenvi with Broadcom.
+As for the 2 ways to install it, `AirportItlwm.kext` gives a better score.

 <p align="left">
 <img width="540" src="Test itlwm.png">